LouisvilleMetro/WazeCCPProcessor/README.md

 output "waze_data_url" { value = "YOUR SPECIFIC WAZE DATA FULL HTTP URL HERE" }
 output "rds_master_username" { value = "YOUR DESIRED DB USER NAME HERE" }
 output "rds_master_password" { value = "YOUR DESIRED DB ADMIN PASSWORD HERE" }
-output "lambda_db_password" { value = "YOUR DESIRED PASSWORD FOR THE LAMBDA USER HERE"}
+output "lambda_db_password" { value = "YOUR DESIRED PASSWORD FOR THE LAMBDA PROCESSING USER HERE"}
 ```

-### Setup Terraform for the First Time
+### Setup Terraform for the First Time (one-time)

-1. Download the [latest version](https://www.terraform.io/downloads.html) v0.11, unzip, and [set the path](https://www.terraform.io/intro/getting-started/install.html) (eg, sudo ln -s terraform terraform).
+1. Download the [latest version](https://www.terraform.io/downloads.html) v0.11, unzip, move to /bin if needed, and [set the path](https://www.terraform.io/intro/getting-started/install.html) (eg, sudo ln -s terraform terraform).
 1. Verify your version is correct by running `terraform --version`.

 ### Running Terraform
-1. In your terminal go to your `/infrastructure/terraform/environment/env-dev` directory (use env-dev for a development/test deployment, or env-prod for production level deployment)
+1. In your terminal go to your `/infrastructure/terraform/environment/env-dev` directory (use `env-dev` for a development/test deployment, or `env-prod` for production level deployment)
     - The dev environment has options set that will allow destroying everything with no extra work other than `terraform destroy`
     - The prod environment has options set that will prevent destroying the database unless you have taken a final snapshot and will prevent destroying the S3 buckets if there are files in them.
-This is done to help protect prod data from accidental, unrecoverable destruction.
+This is done to help protect production data from accidental, unrecoverable destruction.
 1. Set session variables for Terraform with access keys from AWS IAM user:
     - `export AWS_ACCESS_KEY_ID="YOUR IAM USER ACCESS KEY"`
     - `export AWS_SECRET_ACCESS_KEY="YOUR IAM USER SECRET ACCESS KEY"`